 Combine and Conquer

 Each technology stack provides features that support external configuration.
-A very good example is Spring Boot which allows a lot of different configuration sources and loads them in a sensible priority.
+A very good example is Spring Boot which allows a lot of different configuration sources, loads them in a sensible priority and even allows to bind them to fields in Java objects.

 Such a combination of configuration sources makes it possible to define defaults in one source (i.e. a configuration file) that can be overridden by another source (i.e. the command-line).
 This gives us all the flexibility we could wish for in configuring our application.